Government dilutes norms to allow thermal power plants to use more water

 The environment ministry did not respond to Scroll.in’s queries on the reasons for diluting the standards.

-Government documents accessed by Scroll.in through an Right to Information plea showed that thermal power industry had been lobbying with the two environment and power ministries to relax water consumption standards as well as the air pollution norms.
+Government documents accessed through a Right to Information plea showed that thermal power industry had been lobbying with the two environment and power ministries to relax water consumption standards as well as the air pollution norms.
 The industry said the changes they would need to make to their design and technology to meet the 2015 water consumption standards would mean additional costs, which they could not afford.

 But environmentalists point out that some thermal power plants in India are already consuming less water than the 2015 norm, which shows it is possible for the industry to adopt new technology.